-California Department of Forestry and Fire Protection (Cal Fire) - May 10, 2023
+California Department of Forestry and Fire Protection (CAL FIRE) - January 24, 2024

-Comments were submitted regarding Cal Fire's requirements for this project, specifically those pertaining to driveway design and surface requirements, addresses for buildings, fuel modification and standards as specified pursuant to Public Resources Code 4290.
+Comments were submitted regarding CAL FIRE's requirements for this project, specifically those pertaining to road and street networks, road signing, fuel modification and standards as specified pursuant to Public Resources Code 4290.
+Also, included is a 4291 Inspection done May 12, 2023 noting no violations.

-Planning Response: Compliance with Cal Fire requirements to the satisfaction of Cal Fire and Siskiyou County Planning has been included as recommended Conditions of Approval number 17 for the project (see Exhibit A-1).
+Planning Response: Compliance with CAL FIRE requirements to the satisfaction of CAL FIRE and Siskiyou County Planning has been included as recommended Conditions of Approval number 17 for the project (see Exhibit A-1).